 Archaeopteryx lithographica (Meyer 1861) Late Jurassic ~150 mya, 30-50 cm in length.
-Discovered first as a single feather, now there are eleven skeletal specimens of Archaeopteryx.
-Archaeopteryx, the first bird, was derived from a sister to Aurornis and preceded the rest of the birds, a few of which are shown here, plus Ichthyorinis.
+Discovered first as a single feather, now there are eleven skeletal specimens of Solnhofen birds.
+No two of the tested specimens are conspecific.
+Each add or subtract traits to be listed shortly.

 A. siemensii?
 Thermopolis specimen - WDC CSG 100 is the most primitive of the Solnhofen birds.
 It needs a new generic name.